Return To Blog

 No matter how many times I was promoted or how much money I was making, it just wasn’t enough.
 I wasn’t happy.
 I wanted more balance, more freedom, and more meaning in my life.

 My hunch is if you’re reading this, then you can relate.
-For whatever reason, you want to leave your current job and create a new and better life for yourself.
+For whatever reason, you want to leave your corporate job and create a new and better life for yourself.

 Congratulations on making that bold decision!
-To help you on this journey, I am here to share with you 5 Simple Steps To Creating A Successful Business So That You Can Create The Life You Really Want:
+To help you on this journey, I am here to share with you 5 Simple Steps To Creating A Successful Online Coaching Business So That You Can Leave Your Corporate Job and Create The Life You Really Want:

 Step 1.
 Get Crystal Clear About Your Mission!

-The first step on your journey is to ask yourself this question: “How do I imagine serving my clients?”
+The first step on your journey is to ask yourself this question: “How do I imagine serving my clients as a coach?”
 You want to get crystal clear about the ways you will help people and the problems you will solve.
-To help you answer this question, write down the names of colleagues, friends or family members who have benefited from your abilities.
+To help you answer this question, I want to write down the names of colleagues, friends or family members who have benefited from your abilities.
 Categorize the types of people you most often seem to be assisting and ask yourself, “What problems did I solve for this category of people?”
-This will open your eyes to the value you can bring to the marketplace in your new career.
-Our work world is changing rapidly and more people than ever are feeling stressed, out of balance and disconnected.
-Life-enhancing products and services help people live a more balanced, satisfying life.
+This will open your eyes to the value you can bring to the marketplace in your new coaching career.
+Our work world is changing rapidly and more people than ever are seeking guidance and support with work and life transitions.
 Now is the time for you to be a part of that!
-Your existing strengths, gifts and talents are the clue!

 Step 2.
 Identify Your BIG WHY